-This post provides actionable ideas for driving in Los Angeles.
+This article provides actionable ideas for driving in Los Angeles.

 One time, I went to Anaheim to meet a high school friend who was visiting for a convention.
 After hugging and interchanging some words, she asked me to take her to Hollywood to see the famous Walk of Fame.